smkiewel/aeonRequestsDialog/README.md

   If a null (or other 'falsey') value is returned from this function, the dialog will not be shown.

+* If using compressRequests or stripUnchecked, you must set itemFields.

 ## UI and Behavior extras